 With all of this as a starting point and for the purpose of expressing an opinion on the consolidated accounts, we decided that approximately 80 reporting units were the most important and should be in scope for the Group audit.
-Financial reporting from less significant units were covered through analytical procedures that were used to conclude whether extended audit procedures were necessary.
 Most subsidiaries of the Group are also subject to statutory audit requirements.
-The central team was responsible for the audit of significant IT systems, processes, transaction flows and functions including the consolidation and the parent company accounts.
+The central team was responsible for the audit of significant IT systems, processes, transaction flows and functions including the consolidation and the Parent Company accounts.
 The local teams were responsible for auditing items related to the operations in each reporting unit that emanates from local production and sales activities.